-The CCSD Fire Department provides fire protection and emergency medical services to a 157-square-mile area encompassing the city of Elk Grove, the city of Galt, and areas of unincorporated southern Sacramento County.
+The Cosumnes Community Services District (CCSD) Fire Department provides fire protection, fire prevention, and emergency medical services to a 157-square-mile area encompassing the city of Elk Grove, the city of Galt, and areas of unincorporated southern Sacramento County.
 Implementation of Mitigation Measure 3.13-1 would ensure that the City demonstrate fire protection facilities would meet the service demand of any future development.